erikd/ghc-llvm-next/Readme.md

 ## Versions

-GHC git HEAD currently uses the last stable LLVM reslease, version 3.7.
-However, the LLVM project has already branched version 3.8 and LLVM git HEAD is now marked as version 3.9.
+GHC git HEAD currently uses the last stable LLVM reslease, version 3.9.
+However, the LLVM project has already branched version 4.0 and LLVM git HEAD is now marked as version 3.9.

-The master branch of this repo now builds against LLVM version 3.9, but there is also an local `llvm-3.8` that builds against LLVM's `release_38` branch.
+The master branch of this repo now builds against LLVM version 4.0.